SEO for Wellness Businesses: The Complete Guide to Getting Found in Competitive Markets

 Now that Google knows you exist, let’s make sure people can find you when they’re searching for your services on the Google machine.

-Keyword research is probably the most annoying, confusing SEO topic but it’s probably the most important one.
+Keyword research is probably the most complex, confusing SEO topic but it’s probably the most important one.

 But instead of telling them where you are, you have to guess what they’re asking for when they’re looking for coffee.